onepointconsulting/audio-transcriber/audio/lesson5/505_focusing_thought_cab18c3d00.mp3.md

 ## Summary:

 This audio file is a guided meditation focused on cultivating inner peace.
 It instructs the listener to step away from distractions and focus on the single thought: "I am a being of peace."
-By holding this thought with deep concentration, the listener is guided to feel peace permeating their entire being, refreshing their mind and preparing them for the day.
+By concentrating on this thought, the listener is guided to feel peace spreading throughout their being, refreshing their mind and preparing them for the day.